seqeralabs/wave/CONFIGURATION.md

 ### Kubernetes configuration for Wave scan process

-Wave scan process use same k8s configuration of build process except cpu and memory requirement for k8s pod.
+Wave scan process uses the same k8s configuration of the build process except for CPU and memory requirements for the k8s pod.

 **Note**: only applies when using Kubernetes.

 | Variable                      | Description                                                                                                                                                                                           | Default Value / Environment Variable  | Optional |